-Dong Energy is currently converting its natural gas-fired Skaerbaek Power Station in Fredericia, Denmark, into a dual-fuel combined heat and power (CHP) plant.
-The new facility will use wood chips as fuel to generate district heating and electricity.
+Dong Energy transformed its natural gas-fired Skaerbaek Power Station in Fredericia, Denmark, into a dual-fuel combined heat and power (CHP) plant.
+The new facility uses wood chips as fuel to generate district heating and electricity.

-On 28 August 2014, a groundbreaking ceremony for the construction of the 280MW Skaerbaek power station conversion was held.
-The project is expected to be completed in April and will create up to 700 jobs during the construction phase.
+On 28 August 2014, a ground-breaking ceremony for the construction of the 280MW Skaerbaek power station conversion was held.
+The project was completed at a cost of kr1.8bn (approximately $259m) in October 2017.
+It created up to 700 jobs during the construction phase.

-The plan is expected to supply green district heating to roughly 200,000 inhabitants in the Danish Triangle Region, with an estimated investment of kr1.8bn, which equates to approximately $259m.
-It is also expected to offset 400,000t of CO2 a year from the atmosphere.
+The plant is expected to supply green district heating to roughly 200,000 inhabitants in the Danish Triangle Region.
+It can also offset 400,000t of CO₂ a year from the atmosphere.

 Skaerbaek power station history and conversion

 Generating electricity and heat from three units using natural gas, the historic Skaerbaek power station was established in 1951 on the northern side of Kolding Fjord.

 Conversion of the plant into a dual-fuel facility paves way for the establishment of a large, green power and heat production facility in the Danish Triangle Region.